paul-rouse/mysql-simple/README.markdown

 # Authors

-This library was written by Bryan O'Sullivan, <bos@serpentine.com>, and is now being maintained by Paul Rouse <pyr@doynton.org>.
+This library was written by Bryan O'Sullivan, <bos@serpentine.com>, to whom all of the credit is due.
+It is now being maintained by Paul Rouse, <pyr@doynton.org>.